 - Cloud Functions does not currently support nesting

-- Google Container Engine (Kubernetes) supports nesting of containerized applications, but not full VM images.
+- Google Container Engine (Kubernetes) supports the nesting of containerized applications, but not full VM images.

 Getting started with Google Cloud Nested virtualization